Uber830/node-website-project/README.md

 ## Your First Website with Express

-This is the repository of a very simple nodejs real project.
+This is the repository of a very simple nodejs real project, the form is working.

 ![Screenshot from 2023-01-20 00-35-47](https://user-images.githubusercontent.com/84889339/213625734-82734784-e71c-4719-98bf-294b523d2035.png)